unrowdy/radio/README.md

   * Plays half speed occasionally and visualizer is frozen
   * wrong scale initially (on one mobile device)
   * larger bottom margin (on one mobile device)
+  * Visualizer only occupying the first 7 columns on one machine, weird

 ## To do

-  * pass more data areound vs including modules everywhere
+  * pass more data around vs including modules everywhere
   * index.html still has canvas
   * clean up visualizer on/off code
     * also the waterfall down was kinda cool